steemit/smt-whitepaper/smt-manual/manual.md

 Issuing a `smt_create_operation` requires payment of `smt_creation_fee`.
 The amount required is set by the `smt_creation_fee` field of `dynamic_global_properties_object`.
 This field may contain a value in STEEM or SBD.
-If specified in SBD, an equivalent amount of STEEM will be accepted, at the current price feed.
+If `smt_creation_fee` is specified in SBD, an equivalent amount of STEEM will be accepted at the current price feed; likewise, if `smt_creation_fee` is specified in STEEM, an equivalent amount of SBD will be accepted at the current price feed.

 Initially, `smt_creation_fee` will be set to 1 SBD, and no means will be provided to update it.
 Updates to the `smt_creation_fee` amount may occur in